If you have any questions where the answers are not easily found and completely clear in government guidance, then this may help.

 Of course, some employment contracts specifically allow the employer the right to express right to lay off its staff (as is quite common in manufacturing industries).
 However, if the contract does not allow this, laying off will normally be in breach of contract and so agreement will be necessary.

 As for agreement of staff to be furloughed but without being laid off, this might turn out to be satisfactory.
-However, until we have sight of details of the scheme and an employer can be certain that its employees will be covered, there could turn out to be some very nasty surprises.
+However, there could turn out to be some very nasty surprises.
 What proof might HMRC require that the particular business has had “operations been severely affected by Coronavirus (Covid-19)”?
 We just don’t know.

 Social Distancing is not Isolating